Cate Haste: Personal life and death

-Haste was one of three surviving daughters of Eric and Margaret Haste.
-She was married from 1973 to 2018 to the broadcaster Melvyn Bragg, whom she met at a protest; the couple had two children, Tom and Alice.
+Haste was married from 1973 to 2018 to the broadcaster Melvyn Bragg, whom she met at a protest.
+The couple had two children.
+In June 2016 it was reported that they had separated amicably.
+The marriage was dissolved in 2018.
 She was a member of English PEN, the British Academy of Film and Television Arts (BAFTA), the Writers' Guild of Great Britain and Directors UK (formerly Directors Guild of Great Britain), and had been a trustee of Index on Censorship and World Film Collective.

 She lived in Hampstead, north London, and like her former husband was a member of the Labour Party.
 She died from cancer in April 2021, aged 75.